Best Coffee Shops in Phoenix, AZ

 Phoenix

-Songbird Coffee & Tea House has been a Roosevelt Row institution since 2012 and it is not hard to see why.
-The shop lives inside a restored 1904 bungalow on N. 3rd St in the Evans Churchill arts district and the building does a lot of the work before you even order anything.
-There is a front porch.
-In Phoenix.
-At a coffee shop.
-That alone is worth the visit when the weather cooperates.
+Songbird Coffee & Tea House has been a Roosevelt Row staple since 2012 and it is not hard to see why.
+The shop lives inside a restored 1904 bungalow on N. 3rd St in the arts district and has a beautiful front porch for when the Phoenix weather cooperates.
 Inside it feels like being welcomed into a well loved home.
 Art on the walls, cozy corners and the kind of calm that downtown Phoenix does not always make easy to find.
-It is a legitimate work and study spot and the neighborhood energy around it makes stepping outside feel like a bonus rather than a chore.
-The coffee comes from Infusion Coffee Roasters in Tempe which is one of the more serious and respected names in the Arizona specialty scene.
+It is a good work or study spot and the neighborhood energy around it makes stepping outside feel like a bonus.
+The pastries are house made and the coffee comes from Infusion Coffee Roasters in Tempe which is one of the more serious and respected names in the Arizona specialty scene.
 The espresso drinks are well made and consistent.
-But the tea program here is genuinely exceptional and deserves equal billing.
+But the tea program here is exceptional and deserves equal billing.
 Loose leaf selections come from Maya Tea Company out of Tucson and the menu is extensive enough to satisfy anyone who takes their tea as seriously as their espresso.
 Kombucha comes from Milly Moon Kombucha, a local Valley producer and is made using organic tea and whole organic fruits.
-Every partner on the menu is a small Arizona business and that is a deliberate choice you can taste.
-The pastries are house made.
-This puts Songbird in a small and respectable category of shops that actually mean it when they say fresh.
+Every partner on the menu is a small Arizona business and that is a good choice.
 Songbird has been around long enough to become a neighborhood anchor and it has earned that status the right way.
-Quality, consistency and a space that genuinely feels like it belongs to the community around it.
+Quality, consistency and a space that feels like it belongs to the community around it.
 Go and enjoy that porch. ▶Click to View the Drink Menu Note: Menu items are subject to change.
 Some items could be seasonal and may not be available.
 Coffee Drip Coffee • Rotating single origin beans • Cold Brew • Nitro Cold Brew Espresso Espresso • Macchiato • Cortado • Cappuccino • Latte • Pumpkin Spice Latte • Songbird's Espresso Spritzer • Mocha Teas 25+ Loose Leaf Teas • Tea Lemonade • Chai Tea Latte • Matcha Tea • Matcha Tea Latte • Matcha Lemonade • Thai Iced Tea Other Lemonade • Kombucha Milks & Flavors Whole • Non-fat • Almond • Oat • Homemade chocolate sauce • Vanilla • Caramel • Sugar-free vanilla • Honey • Agave • Cold Foam ▶Click to View the Food Menu Note: Menu items are subject to change.
 Some items could be seasonal and may not be available.
 Breakfast Burritos Bacon • Sausage • Soy chorizo House-Made Pastries Brown butter coffeecake • Muffins • Vegan scones • Salted brown butter chocolate chip cookies • Peanut butter cookies • Superfood cookies Bento & Bowls Chia Pudding w/ Berries • Bento Box Explore Top Phoenix Coffee Shops Moxie Coffee Co.
 Indigo Room Coffee Futuro WeBe Coffee Roasters The Coffee Builders Daydreamer Coffee Collective Coffee /* ============================================ SECTION 4: MAIN CONTAINER & SECTION BUFFERING ============================================ */ .az-nav-container { background-color: #f8f5f1; /* Your cream background look */ padding: 15px 10px; /* Slightly adjusted top/bottom padding to accommodate multiple sections */ margin-top: 20px; border-radius: 6px; border: 1px solid #e8dfd6; } /* NEW: BUFFER SPACE BETWEEN SECTIONS This tells CSS: "If an .az-nav-section is NOT the last one in the container, add space at the bottom."
 This prevents cramping but keeps the final box looking neat. */ .az-nav-section:not(:last-child) { margin-bottom: 25px; border-bottom: 1px solid #e8dfd6; /* Optional: A subtle divider line.
 Delete this line if you don't want a line between sections */ padding-bottom: 20px; /* Space above the divider line */ } /* ============================================ SECTION 5: TITLE (HEADING TEXT) ============================================ */ .az-nav-title { font-size: 15px; font-weight: 900; line-height: 1.5; margin-top: 0px; margin-bottom: 12px; /* Adds breathing room between the title and the buttons */ color: #5D4037; font-family: 'Roboto', sans-serif !important; font-size: 18px !important; } /* ============================================ SECTION 6: BUTTON WRAPPER (LAYOUT) ============================================ */ .az-nav-links { display: flex; flex-wrap: wrap; gap: 8px; } /* ============================================ SECTION 7: INDIVIDUAL BUTTONS ============================================ */ .az-nav-links a { background-color: #4a3728; color: #ffffff !important; font-size: 14px !important; padding: 8px 20px; border-radius: 4px; text-decoration: none; display: inline-block; line-height: 1.2; min-width: 120px; text-align: center; transition: all 0.2s ease; } /* ============================================ SECTION 8: HOVER EFFECT (INTERACTION) ============================================ */ .az-nav-links a:hover { background-color: #7a5a44; transform: translateY(-1px); }

 Number and Street: 812 N 3rd St